jdodgen/MQTT-home/README.md

 [Button with LED and buzzer](https://github.com/jdodgen/MQTT-home/tree/main/micropython/LED-Piezo-Button)
 [Motorized Ball Valve controller](https://github.com/jdodgen/MQTT-home/tree/main/micropython/ball_valve_controller)

-# Directory organization
-## MQTT-home/Library
-Code shared by both micropython and linux
-## MQTT-home/linux
-Linux IoT, typically RPI servers, linux projects live here# MQTT-home This is a "hierarchical development environment" used for creation of both micropython and linux "things".
-All communication using MQTT messages.

 Larger/more complex are using linux on small devices like a "Raspberry pi" smaller are using microcontrollers that support [micropython](https://micropython.org/)